MASP: Scalable GNN-based Planning for Multi-Agent Navigation: Experiments

 \subsubsection{Varying Team Sizes within an Episode}

-We further consider the setting where the team size varies within an episode.
-We use "$N_1\Rightarrow N_2$" to denote that each episode starts with $N_1$ agents and the team size immediately switches to $N_2$ after one-third of the total timesteps.
-Note that {\name} is trained on the scenes with a fixed team size, therefore the varying team size setting is a zero-shot generalization challenge for {\name}.
-We use the {\name} model previously trained with $N=max(N_1, N_2)$.
-Besides, the RL baselines lack generalization capabilities in either network architecture or final performance, thus we only compare {\name} with planning-based methods.
+{Due to unstable communication or agent loss, we further consider scenarios where the team size decreases during an episode.
+With more goals than agents, some agents may need to first reach some goals and then adjust their plans to navigate towards the remaining goals.
+The \emph{Success Rate} is defined as the ratio of the landmarks reached during the navigation to the total number of landmarks.
+We use "$N_1\Rightarrow N_2$" to denote that an episode starts with $N_1$ agents and switches to $N_2$ after one-third of the total timesteps.
+The number of landmarks is $N_1$.
+Since {\name} is trained with a fixed team size, this setup presents a zero-shot generalization challenge.
+We use the {\name} model trained with $N=N_1$.
+For the Hungarian algorithm which centrally assign agents goals, we randomly select a subset of unreached goals matching the agent count at each global step.} As RL baselines lack generalization in both network architecture and final performance, we compare {\name} only with planning-based methods.